Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Stochastic collocation and its extension

-As already mentioned, tensor grids are useful for SC in case of uncorrelated inputs.
-If the input variables are correlated, grids constructed as tensor products of 1-dimensional Gaussian quadrature nodes no longer give rise to a Gaussian cubature rule.
-In \cite{Nav15}, generalization to correlated inputs is approached by constructing sets of polynomials that are orthogonal with respect to general multivariate input distributions, using Gram-Schmidt (GS) orthogonalization.
+As already mentioned, tensor grids are useful for stochastic collocation in case of independent inputs.
+If the input variables are dependent, grids constructed as tensor products of $1$-dimensional Gaussian quadrature nodes no longer give rise to a Gaussian cubature rule.
+In \cite{Nav15}, generalization to dependent inputs is approached by constructing sets of polynomials that are orthogonal with respect to general multivariate input distributions, using Gram-Schmidt orthogonalization.
 The roots of such a set of polynomials can serve as nodes for a Gaussian cubature rule.

-With the approach pursued in \cite{Nav15}, the advantageous properties of Gaussian quadrature (in particular, its high degree of exactness) carry over to the multivariate, correlated case.
+With the approach pursued in \cite{Nav15}, the advantages of Gaussian quadrature (in particular, its high degree of exactness) carry over to the multivariate, dependent case.
 However, one encounters several difficulties with this approach.
 First of all, for a given input distribution, the set of nodes that is obtained is not unique.
 Rather, the resulting set depends on the precise ordering of the monomials that enter the GS procedure.
-For example, with 2-dimensional inputs and cubic monomials, 24 different sets of nodes can be constructed, as demonstrated in \cite{Nav15}.
+For example, with $2$-dimensional inputs and cubic monomials, $24$ different sets of nodes can be constructed, as demonstrated in \cite{Nav15}.
 It is not obvious a priori which of these sets is optimal.

 A further challenge is the computation of the weights for the cubature rule.
 It is not straightforward how to construct multivariate Lagrange interpolating functions and evaluate their integrals.
 The alternative for computing the weights is to solve the moment equations.
 However, the resulting weights can be negative.

-Furthermore, one cannot choose the number of nodes freely: generically, with input dimension $p$ and polynomials of degree $m$, one obtains $m^p$ nodes.
-Thus, the number of nodes increases in large steps, for example with $p=8$ the number of nodes jumps from 1 to 256 to 6561, respectively, if $m$ increases from 1 to 2 to 3.
+Furthermore, one cannot choose the number of nodes freely: in general, with input dimension $p$ and polynomials of degree $m$, one obtains $n=m^p$ nodes.
+Thus, the number of nodes increases in large steps, for example with $p=8$ the number of nodes jumps from $1$ to $256$ to $6561$, respectively, if $m$ increases from $1$ to $2$ to $3$.
 It is unknown how to construct useful (sparse) subsets of nodes from these.